amirh-far/MNIST-digit-classifier/README.md

 ## Contributing

-If you would like others to contribute to your project, explain how they can do so.
-Include guidelines for submitting bug reports, feature requests, or code contributions.<br>
+Feel free to contribute to this mini project.
+Also you can connect with me via Gmail, LinkedIn or telegram (ids are mentioned in my github profile).<br>
 <br>
 Happy coding my friend :)